|Polar Preparation Course||Advanced Polar Training Course||Arctic Survival Course|

 Advanced Polar Training Course

-This is almost the opposite of our advanced polar training course in that participants will not find themselves covering a lot of distances.
-Rather, it is for people interested in practicing useful survival techniques for when you have found yourself, proverbially, up the creek without a paddle.
+This course is described in more detail in our bushcraft and survival section.
+However, we mention it here since it sounds, in some ways, similar to the polar training courses.
+However, it is almost the opposite of our advanced polar training course in that participants will not find themselves covering a lot of distances, but rather developing bushcraft-style skills for survival in the arctic terrain.
+It is, therefore, for people interested in practicing survival techniques for when you have found yourself, proverbially, up the (arctic) creek without a paddle.

-You can choose to move by either ski or snowshoe since ski technique is not critical for this course.
+In this course, participants can choose to move by either ski or snowshoe so ski technique is not critical.
 However, you need to be comfortable with being outside with minimal shelter or equipment for days at a time.

 Why Prepare and Train with CAPE Lapland?